ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 # Multiple Layers

-In Part 3 we are going to make the changes needed so we run a neural network with multiple layers.
+In Part 3 we are going to make the changes needed so we can run a neural network with multiple layers.

 What we did so far:
 * Part 1 - Implement Cuda Kernel which can execute the sigmoid activation function for many values at once
-* Part 2 - Add the Linear Layer part (Dot Product) to our Kernel
+* Part 2 - Add the Linear Layer (Dot Product) to our Kernel

+So far we only had inputs and outputs and no hidden layers.

 What we will do in this part:

 * Part 3 - Change the kernel so we can feedforward through multiple layers.

 ## 1. Review - Previous Video Bugs